 We are a group of women and men committed to act for change toward a fair and equal society.
 By publishing testimonials of victims of sexual harassment and by campaigning through our activities and actions, our aim is to keep on raising awareness on gender equality and on violence against women, topics that are too often swept under the carpet when they should be considered as a priority for everyone’s safety and well-being.

 We refuse to get used to sexual violence and categorically reject the normalisation of abuse of power.
 When one person faces sexual violence, we are all at risk.
 This is why we will not personalize testimonials as these are all our stories: Hers, His, Theirs, Yours and #MeToo.

 Why we are here

 Our successful campaign of awareness rising began within the European Parliament, the biggest Parliamentarian Assembly in the World.
 It was our first step.
 Actions are now needed everywhere!

 In October 2017, Members of the European Parliament voted in favor of the resolution 2017/2897(RSP) which called on the European Parliament to act when it comes to combat sexual harassment.

-- A mandatory training warning against sexual harassment for the MEPs and persons in high positions.
-As sexual harassment occurs mostly due to the abuse of power, it is only logical to ask to the persons with higher positions to take part in training related to sexual harrassment.
+- A mandatory training warning against sexual and moral harassment for all employees, including the persons in high positions.
+As sexual and moral harassment occurs mostly due to the abuse of power, it is only logical to ask to the persons with higher positions to take part in trainings related to such issues.

 Together, we are stronger!